 There’s little doubt that vegetarianism among children and teenagers is more popular than ever and that the steep uptick in veganism is thanks in large part to young people.
 As a registered dietitian and mother of two vegetarians, I’ve learned how important it is to help your child navigate this new territory.
 I imagine plenty of folks are in the same boat wondering how to feed your vegetarian child.

-How to Nourish your Vegetarian Child
+How to Feed Your Vegetarian Child

 I think every parent of a vegetarian worries that their child won’t be adequately nourished.
 And it’s a worthy concern when you consider that eliminating entire categories of food means cutting out all the nutrients that come along for the ride.
 Too often newly minted vegetarians, teens especially, neglect to make up for the losses and end up with a diet that looks more carbotarian than anything else (think pasta, rice, crackers, bread, and cereal).

 From a nutrition standpoint, here’s what you need to consider when it comes to feeding a vegetarian:

 It’s understandable for parents to wonder if their young vegetarian is getting enough protein, especially since protein appears to be the “it” nutrient of the moment.
 The truth is, though, most of us take in far more protein than our bodies need (this post on protein requirements for kids may shed some light).
 And while meatless foods don’t deliver the wallop you might get in a porterhouse steak, a vegetarian can easily meet their needs by peppering protein-rich foods throughout the day.
 Here is an example of a one-day menu with the protein-rich source highlighted in blue.

 Greek yogurt and fruit parfait topped with nuts and seeds

 Edamame and an apple

 Almond butter banana sandwich on whole grain bread